The UN Convention against Corruption (UNCAC) in brief

 The UNCAC has eight chapters and 71 articles.

-Chapter I: General provisions is followed by the following four chapters containing substantive provisions.
+Chapter I is followed by the four chapters containing substantive provisions.

 Chapter II: Preventive measures

-The measures covered include codes of conduct for public officials, transparency in public procurement and public finances, and steps to prevent private sector corruption and money laundering.
-Article 13 mandates states parties to ensure participation of civil society and non-governmental organisations in the prevention of and fight against corruption.
-It refers to the need for measures ensuring public access to information and participation in educational programmes.
+- Article 13 mandates states parties to ensure participation of civil society and non-governmental organisations in the prevention of and fight against corruption.
+It refers to the need for measures ensuring public access to information and participation in educational programmes;

 Chapter III: Criminalisation and law enforcement